oracle-livelabs/spatial-graph/spatial-ai/ev/create-non-spatial-models/create-non-spatial-models.md

 1. ...

-## Task 3: Train a model without spatial feature using non-spatial algorithm
+## Task 3: Create a model without spatial feature using OLS algorithm

 1. ...

-## Task 4: Compile model statistics
+## Task 4: Create a model with spatial feature using OLS algorithm

 1. ...

-## Task 5: Train a model with spatial feature using non-spatial algorithm

-1. ...

-## Task 6: Compile model statistics

-1. ...

-## Task 7: Evaluate models
+## Task 5: Evaluate models

 1. ...